Engaged and Prosperous Communities

 Local Employment and Procurement

 Wherever possible, we prioritize hiring local employees and working with local suppliers.
-This practice positively impacts local and national economies by providing well-paying jobs and generating government revenues that can be directed towards health care, education and infrastructure.
+This practice positively impacts local and national economies by providing well-paying jobs and generating government revenues that can be directed toward health care, education and infrastructure.
+Conversely, negative impacts can include inflated local prices for goods and services as well as income disparity between the mining and non-mining workforce.

 Complaints and Grievances